-HEALTH INDICATOR DESCRIPTION HEALTHY RANGE Body Mass Index (BMI) BMI is a measure of a person's weight in relation to their height Between 18.5 and 24.9 Exercise Cardiovascular exercise of moderate intensity, i.e. the person will breathe heavily, but should be able to talk.
+HEALTH INDICATOR DESCRIPTION HEALTHY RANGE Body Mass Index (BMI) BMI is a measure of a person's weight in relation to their height Between 18.5 to 24.9 Exercise Cardiovascular exercise of moderate intensity, i.e. the person will breathe heavily, but should be able to talk.
 At least 150 minutes of moderate intensity exercise per week or 75 minutes of vigorous exercise Smoking Smoking status (current, former or non-smoker) Non-smoker Nutrition Fruit and vegetables At least 5 servings per day Nutrition is a broad and Whole grains At least 3 servings per day complex risk factor.
-For the purpose of this Lean meats Choose lean meats survey, nutrition was Low fat diary Choose low fat or fat-free dairy assessed according to the following elements Added fat Avoid added fats the following elements Trans fats Avoid trans fats Added salt Avoid added salt Sugary drinks Less or equal to 1 drink per day Alcohol Alcohol intake where one unit is equal to 8mg of alcohol For men and women: no more than 14 units per week Mental wellbeing Defined using the six-item Kessler Psychological Distress Scale Low levels of psychological distress Screening Participation in annual screening All three health screenings (blood pressure, cholesterol and glucose) completed in the past year, regardless of the results of the checks Blood pressure Blood pressure measured in mmHg Lower than130/85mmHg Cholesterol Total cholesterol level measured in mg/dl Less than 200 mg/dl Glucose Random total glucose level measured in mg/dl Less than 140 mg/dl
+For the purpose of this Lean meats Choose lean meats survey, nutrition was Low fat diary Choose low fat or fat-free dairy assessed according to the following elements Added fat Avoid added fats the following elements Trans fats Avoid trans fats Added salt Avoid added salt Sugary drinks Less or equal to 1 drink per day Alcohol Alcohol intake where one unit is equal to 8mg of alcohol For men and women: no more than 14 units per week Mental wellbeing Defined using the six-item Kessler Psychological Distress Scale Low levels of psychological distress Screening Participation in annual screening All three health screenings (blood pressure, cholesterol and glucose) completed in the past year, regardless of the results of the checks Blood pressure Blood pressure measured in mmHg 120/80 mmHg or less Cholesterol Random total cholesterol level measured in mmol/l Less than 200 mg/dL Glucose Random total glucose level measured in mmol/l Less than 140 mg/dL